Outdoor Spaces

 • Located at the south west corner of Commons Field, near Nechako Residence Building.

 A slackline is a thin (1″-3″) flexible strip of nylon webbing anchored between two points, typically trees or posts, that you walk across.
 It’s similar to a tightrope but more forgiving and dynamic.
-To use a slackline, first set it up at a comfortable height just above hip level (~3′) and ensure it is well tightened.
-Start by standing in the center, using your arms for balance, and take small, deliberate steps forward.
-Feel free to use a spotter or a stick to support you while you are getting the hang of it.
 The goal is to improve your balance and core strength.
+Slacklining does come with risks of falls, collision and injury.
+Proper set up and tear down of equipment is required.

 campus trails